Transforming Data with Power Query

 image

-and now here’s where the interesting part comes.
+And now here’s where the interesting part comes.
 You need to hit the Add Step button from the formula bar:

 image

-and that should give us a query with the results from the last step which in our case is the “Added Custom 2” step.
+And that should give us a query with the results from the last step which in our case is the “Added Custom 2” step.
 In this section we will filter the custom column to only give us the rows with the value FALSE.

 image